SumanCODE-hash/Data_Analysis_With_SQL_Queries_Healthcare_data/README.md

 ---
 ### Vizualization
 ![Median and Average Treatment Cost on Treatment Type and Status](Images/Medain_VS_Avg_Cost_treatment.png)
+# Insights
+The chart shows that MRI has the highest average and median treatment costs, indicating a significant revenue driver.
+Scheduled chemotherapy and physiotherapy appointments have higher costs than completed ones, suggesting potential cost variations in upcoming treatments.
+Monitoring these cost differences can help optimize budgeting and revenue forecasting for hospital finance management.
 ## Key Insights

 ### 1. Appointment Statistics